fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 "getActionArgsFunction" is not passed to the decorator here because the default function to extract arguments is the right one.

-Here is an other example :
+Here is an other example:

 .. code-block:: python